Zetland

 What is the weighted average housing cost based on tenure mix in the suburb of Zetland?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $2,409.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $2,409.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,642/month, and renters paying $2,598/month.

 How affordable is housing in the suburb of Zetland relative to local incomes?